PdxCodeGuild/class_orchid/6 Capstone/Professional Development Practices.md

 # Professional Development Practices

 When you are working in your own repositories, you are writing your code portfolio.
-Employers will read your code and look at your history to make syre
+Employers will read your code and look at your history to get a sense of your development style and your adherence to best practices.
+Follow this advice to keep your code looking tidy and professional.

 ## Clean, readable history